 His work has been highlighted in numerous science news articles and in TV interviews in Singapore (the Straits Times), Greece (SKY Greece, Crete TV in Greek) and worldwide including Eurekalert, Sciencedaily, tuc.gr (Greek), asian scientist, and New Scientist, Nature Research Highlights, The Innovation Magazine, Physics World and BIMA Science among others.
 He has organised several international conferences as chairman or member of the organizing and program committee.

 Funding and service

-For his research activities, he has raised the equivalent of more than 2.5 million Euros in UK, Greece and Singapore.
+For his research activities, he has raised the equivalent of more than 5 million Euros in UK, Greece and Singapore.
 He has served as evaluator of research proposals for the ERC Starting and Consolidator Grant scheme, European Young Investigator Award Scheme, the Netherlands Organization for Scientific Research, the Polish Research Council and the Swiss Research Council among others.
 He has also served in various faculty committees in St Catharine’s College,-University of Cambridge, the Technical University of Crete and the Centre for Quantum Technologies Singapore.

 He is also in the Core group and the Management Committee of the of the EU COST Action “Nanoscale Quantum Optics” .
-He has refereed for most physics journals including PRL, Nature, Science and currently serves in the editorial board of Springer EPJ Quantum Technology where he also was the lead guest editor of a special issue on “Quantum Simulations” published in 2014.
+He has refereed for most physics journals including PRL, Nature, Science and currently serves in the editorial board of Springer EPJ Quantum Technology and Advanced Quantum Technology.
+In the former he has also been the lead guest editor of a special issue on “Quantum Simulations” published in 2014.
 He has also edited a focus issue of New Journal of Physics in Many body physics with Photons and Polaritons“

 He has successfully supervised a number of MSc students, several postdoctoral scholars, two PhD students and currently advising three more PhDs and two postdocs.